-Jacobs Creek is a 33 mile stream in southwestern Pennsylvania.
+Jacobs Creek is a 33-mile long stream in southwestern Pennsylvania.
 It starts as a small tumbling mountain stream, though it is dammed up several times along its length.
 In its lower reaches Jacob Creek becomes a moderately flowing freestone stream before emptying into the Youghiogheny River.

 Jacobs Creek is dammed to form Acme Dam, Bridgeport Reservoir, a section below Bridgeport, and even a pond on a golf course.
 Oddly enough Jacob’s Creek does not flow into “Jacob’s Creek Park”, where Green Lick Reservoir is located.